unsw-restech/unsw-restech.github.io/docs/software/others.md

 module command to access Perl then you won't have be able to use BioPerl and other Perl tools.
 `:::bash module avail perl`

+**Conda**
+If you would like to install software using Conda you there are instructions on how to do it on the [Python page](../software/python/).

 ## Comsol
 The most user friendly way to run Comsol interactively is to use [Katana OnDemand](../using_katana/ondemand.md).